 Your child is not entitled to transport if they attend an alternative school by parental choice.
 It is the responsibility of the parent/guardian to organise transport to the school.

-Any alterations to transport arrangements that occur during the school year will be communicated prior to any changes being made.
+Any alterations to transport arrangements that occur during the school year will be communicated, as soon as possible, prior to any changes being made.
 If school bus passes are required these are issued at school.

 Attendance